MarkandMaven/Mark-and-Maven/README.md

-8 October 2018
+16 October 2018

-Mark and Maven is a hiring platform that uses a dynamic, contextual, verifiable profile data resource called a Dossier instead of a Resume.
-Dossiers' can more accurately price human talent, helping with issues of diversity, gender imbalance, and talent underavailability.
-The platform operates as a graph, including bots, jobs, companies, and humans as nodes.
-Each node has an operating system and a profiles.
-Profiles are made up of attributes.
-Attributes are characteristics/traits (as-yet undefined), experiences (as-yet undefined), and relationships to other nodes (as-yet undefined).
+Mark and Maven is a hiring platform that uses Dossier instead of Resumes.
+Dossiers' are made of dynamic, contextual, verifiable personal data instead of user-inputted text, and can help to more accurately price human talent, helping with issues of diversity, gender imbalance, and talent underavailability.
+The platform consists of a graph of nodes, and each node is categorised as a bot, job, company, or humans.
+Nodes have an operating system and a profile.
+Their Operating Systems' purpose is to build up the nodes' profile, and profiles are made up of attribute key:value pairs.
+The types of attributes that a node can have include their characteristics/traits (as-yet undefined), experiences (as-yet undefined), and relationships to other nodes (as-yet undefined).

 This programme, mavenOS, is the operating system for a bot in the network called Maven.

-0.7 Release Notes
+0.8 Release Notes
-I tried to update and organise the codebase around the discovery of the geopy codebase - very useful geolocator library for python.
-I haven't cracked it yet, so the analyst programme is dead and doesn't function, but I'll get through it shortly.
+We moved the structure of the network around a bit (easy when you don't have any nodes...) and now every node's OS lives in a single root folder.
+There are also two support modules "analyst" and "admin" and each Maven-classified node has a second programme for creating nodes in their network that come pre-connected.
+Some debugging was performed, but OSv08 still can't run the analyst module successfully.

-0.7 Features list
+0.8 Features list
-- Tried to add country identification into the analyst module, found some source code to help, analyst.py is a work in progress however
-- Mavens can now be separated out by name; this iteration is being used by Maven Harerra
+- DONE Create Mark and Maven Source Folder, put all Mavens inside
+- DONE Create Maven Prime (standard mavenOS)
+- DONE debug mavenOS_v08
+- DONE mavenOS_v08 no longer misses attribute exports from the anchorRoot node
+- DONE Maven Mim, Shelley, Harrera all have nodes
+- DONE Mim, Shelley, and Harerra have an OS
+- DONE Mim, Shelley, and Harerra have a CreateNode

 ROADMAP

-0.8 Planned Features
+0.9 Planned Features
-- A Maven Prime will keep all of the Maven's sorted and coordinated
-- Each mavenOS instance will run a new version of mavenOS
-- mavenOS will have a new programme "config" which sets up the root folder, and inaugural network node
-- mavenOS can determine from a raw data file which countries a candidate has been to and add as such to their Dossier
+- mavenOS sourceNodes(ID, 'job') works for Maven Prime (do we need to be able to see all jobs in the network at once? probs.
+Should Prime be able to run all of its functions over its networks' networks? (currently it's just searching its network, which only has Maven Nodes))
+- debug mavenOS.analyst.locationsBasic()

 Icebox:
+- "analyst" and "admin" are global modules (and thus don't need to be locally stored)
 - A candidate can create a dossier from a (Databuyer-hosted) URL (ie "click here and follow the instructions"
 - mavenOS has defined the Characteristics/Traits of a node
 - mavenOS has defined the Experiences of a node